GTA 6 Properties, Real Estate & Businesses: Become the King of Vice City

 GTA San Andreas (2004): The Expansion

 San Andreas pushed the concept with properties spread across three cities and the countryside.
 More variety, casinos, garages.
-But the system remained basic — buy, complete the missions, collect the money.
+The system remained basic: buy, complete the missions, collect the money.

 GTA V (2013): The Letdown